openvswitch/ovs/FAQ.md

    - Use a NIC whose driver does not have VLAN problems.

-   - Use "VLAN splinters", a feature in Open vSwitch 1.4 and later that works around bugs in kernel drivers.
+   - Use "VLAN splinters", a feature in Open vSwitch 1.4 upto 2.5 that works around bugs in kernel drivers.
 To enable VLAN splinters on interface eth0, use the command: